Bucky24/spark_transpiler/README.md

 variable_name += <statement>
 ```

-The following types of variables exist:
+The following are examples of valid values for variables:

 | Name | Example |
 | ---| --- |